cfboscher/sense-lm/README.md

 ## Description

-The repository of "DINAR: Fine-Grained Privacy-PreservingFederated Learning".
+The repository of "SENSE-LM : A Synergy of Language Models and Sensorimotor Representations for Sensory Information Extraction".

 ## Usage
 - The source code of SENSE-LM along with instructions to run the code are in ```code```.